-9.5 One of the key challenges of producing a sustainable Plan is to ensure that a reasonable balance is achieved between these elements of sustainability.
-A key part of this challenge is the need to minimise the potential conflicts 9 Forming the Plan's Strategy from This Context that will arise from such a broad ranging set of Plan objectives, for example protecting high quality agricultural land whilst at the same time providing development opportunities beyond established settlement boundaries.
+- 3.39 One of the key challenges of producing a sustainable Plan is to ensure that a reasonable balance is achieved between these elements of sustainability.
+A key part of this challenge is the need to minimise the potential conflicts that will arise from such a broad ranging set of Plan objectives, for example protecting high quality agricultural land whilst at the same time providing development opportunities beyond established settlement boundaries.
 This process has been aided by consideration of the objectives via the Integrated Impact Assessment (SA/SEA) process, the outcome of which has been used to refine the objectives and reduce the areas of potential conflict.
-The objectives will also form part of the basis for monitoring the implementation of the Plan, once adopted and operational.

-9.6 The LDP Objectives are defined as follows:
+The objectives will also form part of the basis for monitoring the implementation of the Plan, once adopted and operational. - 3.40 The LDP Objectives are defined as follows: